-Members who are determined to have a Serious Mental Illness (SMI) and who are enrolled in one plan for both physical health and behavioral health services may request a different plan for their physical health services.
+Members who are determined to have a Serious Mental Illness and who are enrolled in one plan for both physical health and behavioral health services may request a different plan for their physical health services.
 This is called an opt-out request.
-An opt-out will only be approved if, the member or their designee is able to show harm or unfair treatment in:
+An opt-out will only be approved for the member under one of the following conditions: